maci0/asmatch/CONTRIBUTING.md

 - Git
 - Python 3.8 or newer
-- Poetry for dependency and environment management.
+- uv for dependency and environment management.

 ### One-Time Setup
 Follow these steps to create a local development environment.
 This workflow uses modern tooling to ensure a consistent and reproducible setup for all contributors.